Skip to main content

 The historical approach to IT/OT integration was point-to-point.
 If the Quality team needed SPC (Statistical Process Control) data, a custom script was written to bridge the PLC directly to the quality database.
 If Finance needed energy consumption data, another script was strung from the smart meter directly to the ERP.

 This creates an unmaintainable "spaghetti architecture".
-It is fragile, impossible to scale across multiple factories, and most dangerously, it punches dozens of inbound holes through the factory's firewall.
+It is fragile, difficult to scale across multiple factories, and in many deployments it leads to multiple inbound firewall exceptions.

 The Right Way: The Unified Namespace (UNS)